Cat Dental Care

 Oral Disease & Emergency Treatment

-We manage common feline dental conditions like gingivitis, stomatitis, and fractured teeth using targeted veterinary treatments to restore comfort and health.
+We manage common feline dental conditions, including gingivitis, stomatitis, and fractured teeth, through targeted solutions and treatments.
+Our goal is to restore your cat’s comfort and health.

 How do I know if my cat has dental problems?

-Most cats won’t complain, but their behavior may change.
-Signs of dental issues include:
+Most cats won’t complain, but they may have subtle signs in their behavior and oral areas.
+Common symptoms of dental issues include:

 Bad breath